Saving for Retirement

 The need for regular reviews

-If you were to wait for a time when there were no changes just made, in the process of implementation or being considered to pensions, your retirement date would be likely to arrive first.
+If you were to wait for a time when pension rules remain constant your retirement date would be likely to arrive first.
 Governments of all hues have regularly revised the tax and other rules surrounding pensions.
 Often the motivation has been to save money, either by reducing the tax relief cost (estimated at £38.6 billion in 2016/17) or by cutting expenditure on the state pension.

 Government changes to pension taxation have meant that, for some people, there is no longer any financial sense in making pension contributions, a reminder of how important reviews can be.
 For others, recent reforms have transformed pensions into a key estate planning tool.

 Aside from government interventions, regular reviews are also necessary for other reasons: